bartfeenstra/betty/documentation/usage/translation.rst

 Each time a message is translated, Betty finds the translation as follows:

 #.
-If the project has a translation in its assets directory, use it
+If the project has a translation in its asset directory, use it
 #.
-If an extension has a translation in its assets directory, use it
+If an extension has a translation in its asset directory, use it
 #.
 If a built-in translation exists, use it
 #.
 If no translation exists, use the original US English message